The McDonald’s Hot Coffee Case: Separating Fact From Fiction

 Note: a similar situation occurred in June 2023.
 In San Francisco, Mable Childress picked up a hot coffee cup that did not have the lid properly put on, and suffered burns.

 McDonald's coffee was served at a temperature between 180 and 190 degrees Fahrenheit.
 McDonald's had long known that this was 20 to 30 degrees hotter than the coffee served at most other restaurants.

 In fact, this temperature range was indicated in its operations manual.
 In the 10 years before the case, over 700 people scalded by coffee burns made claims against the company.
 But McDonald's never lowered the temperature of its coffee.

 How the Coffee Actually Spilled

-She had gone with her grandson, Chris, to take her son to the airport.
-On the way home, Chris pulled into a McDonald's drive-thru for breakfast.
+She had gone with her grandson and son to the airport.
+On the way home, her grandson Chris pulled into a McDonald's drive-thru for breakfast.
 He parked the car so she could add cream and sugar to her coffee.

 Because the car had no cup holders and a slanted dashboard, Stella Liebeck put the cup between her knees and removed the lid.
-As she did so, the slick Styrofoam cup flipped backwards, dumping the scalding liquid onto her lap and saturating the cotton sweat suit she was wearing.
+As she did so, the slick Styrofoam cup flipped backward, dumping the scalding liquid onto her lap.
+The liquid saturated the cotton sweat suit she was wearing.

-Her grandson Chris jumped out to help, but the near-boiling coffee was already searing her skin.
-By the time Chris was able to bring her to the emergency room, she had third degree burns across her groin, thighs, genitalia and buttocks.
+Her grandson Chris jumped out to help, but the near-boiling coffee was already searing her skin down to the muscle.
+By the time Chris was able to bring her to the emergency room, she had third-degree burns across her groin, thighs, genitalia, and buttocks.
 Stella Liebeck was badly injured.
-All she remembered was the pain.

 Initial Request for Coverage of Medical Expenses